 Development Application Requirements Master Plan (Stage 1 DA) A master plan is required for the site.
 A master plan is a document (consisting of written information, maps and diagrams) that broadly outlines the development proposal for a site.
 A master plan must be consistent with the Vision and development controls contained in this Part of the DCP.
-A master plan is to address, illustrate and explain, where appropriate, the following range of matters (but is not limited to them): The provisions of the Botany Bay LEP 2013; The Vision in Part 9D.2 - Vision Statement; Land use options and development restrictions in Part 9D.5 - B4 - Mixed Use Zone; Design and planning principles; Phasing/staging of development, including proposed subdivision; Distribution of land uses, including public open space (min 2.53 hectares), roads, pedestrian links and cycle paths; Building envelopes and built form controls, Infrastructure provision, including parks and roads; Remediation of the site; Pedestrian, cycle and road access and circulation network, with particular regard to public transport servicing; Impact on, and improvements to, the public domain, including the immediate environment and receiving waters; The principles of ecologically sustainable development; Management of stormwater quality and quantity; The identification and assessment of the impacts and/or the relationship of the development on the community and existing services and facilities; and Interface issues between different uses on a site, within a development, or on adjoining land.
-The following information must be submitted: On-street parking strategy; Location of pedestrian crossing(s) on East-West Boulevard; and Details of the traffic surveys over the entire peak traffic periods (not just peak hour flows).
-Note: Location of pedestrian crossing(s) on East-West Boulevard are preferred near buss laybacks.<!-- Civil Works DA This DA has to provide detailed drawings of all the civil works (roads and
+A master plan is to address, illustrate and explain, where appropriate, the following range of matters (but is not limited to them): The provisions of the Bayside Local Environmental Plan 2021; The Vision in Part 9D.2 - Vision Statement; Land use options and development restrictions in Part 9D.5 - B4 - Mixed Use Zone; Design and planning principles; Phasing/staging of development, including proposed subdivision; Distribution of land uses, including public open space (min 2.53 hectares), roads, pedestrian links and cycle paths; Building envelopes and built form controls, Infrastructure provision, including parks and roads; Remediation of the site; Pedestrian, cycle and road access and circulation network, with particular regard to public transport servicing; Impact on, and improvements to, the public domain, including the immediate environment and receiving waters; The principles of ecologically sustainable development; Management of stormwater quality and quantity; The identification and assessment of the impacts and/or the relationship of the development on the community and existing services and facilities; and The identification and assessment of the impacts and/or the relationship of the development on the community and existing services and facilities; and Interface issues between different uses on a site, within a development, or on adjoining land.
+The following information must be submitted: On-street parking strategy; Location of the cycleway path; Location of pedestrian crossing(s) on East-West Boulevard; and Details of the traffic surveys over the entire peak traffic periods (not just peak hour flows).
+Note: Location of pedestrian crossing(s) on East-West Boulevard are preferred near buss laybacks.

-Development Application Requirements public open spaces, utilities etc) approved under the Masterplan and to indicate the staging of such works.
+Development Application Requirements Civil Works DA This DA has to provide detailed drawings of all the civil works (roads and public open spaces, utilities etc) approved under the Masterplan and to indicate the staging of such works.
 Details are to be included (but not limited to) the following: Civil work design; Road design controls; Road drainage design, including underground road drainage systems; Stormwater management, floodway and overland flow paths; and Finished floor levels, etc. Note: Refer to Part 10 - Technical Guidelines for the Technical Guidelines for the 130-150 Bunnerong Road, Eastgardens for further details.
 Detailed Development DAs for each stage identified in the Masterplan DA approval This DA requires details of the approved master plan at each stage.
 Applicants must submit a traffic report with every development application stating the traffic network and possible bus priority improvements to be achieved within the development application including any land dedication and network / bus priority upgrades as required by Roads and Maritime Services, Transport for NSW and Council.